Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 # systemctl enable --now linstor-gateway

-Verify that all the dependencies are correctly in line with LINSTOR Gateway’s built-in health check.
-On the controller node, execute the following command:
+Verify that all the dependencies correctly align with LINSTOR Gateway’s built-in health check.
+On the controller node, enter the following command:

 [✓] LINSTOR